openearth/aeolis-python/docs/user/model_setup.rst

 tide.txt
 ~~~~~~~~
 The ``tide.txt`` file contains the water elevation data for the duration of the simulation.
-It contains two columns:
-1. Time (s)
-2. Water elevation (m)
+It contains two columns: 1.
+Time (s), 2.
+Water elevation (m)

 .. _fig-tide-inputs: